How to protect your dog from this serious disease

 On the surface, most people do not see the connection between back injuries and pancreatitis.
 In reality, they play a significant role.
 The space between the last thoracic and the first lumbar vertebra supplies energy flow to the pancreas.
 When the back gets injured or tight in this region, the pancreas gets weaker.
 It may also get inflamed.
 That is why I recommend that every dog with pancreatitis gets checked by an experienced animal chiropractor, physiotherapist or an osteopath to treat the muscle spasm.

-For more information on pancreatitis, click here for another article.
+For more information on pancreatitis, click here for another article or click below to watch our Facebook Live presentation on this topic.